Skip to content

 }

-You have implemented printf in P0 and you will now implement functions thread_init, thread_create and thread_exit used by this program.
+You have implemented printf in P0, and you will now implement functions thread_init, thread_create, and thread_exit used in this program.
 Then you shall see its output:

 txt